 Penal Code 459.5 PC is the statute that makes shoplifting a misdemeanor offense in California.
 This section defines shoplifting as entering an open business with the intent to steal merchandise worth $950 or less.
-The crime is punished by up to 6 months in jail.
+The crime is punishable by probation, fines, restitution, and up to 6 months in jail.

 459.5 PC states that “shoplifting is defined as entering a commercial establishment with intent to commit larceny while that establishment is open during regular business hours, where the value of the property that is taken or intended to be taken does not exceed nine hundred fifty dollars ($950).
 Any other entry into a commercial establishment with intent to commit larceny is burglary.”

 - going into a department store with the intent to steal a $700 necklace.

 - entering a bookstore with a plan to buy one book and sneak three others into a backpack.

 - walking into a convenience store with the idea of stealing a six-pack of beer

 There are several legal strategies that tend to be effective in a shoplifting case.
 Some of these include: